glimpse-project/glimpse-training-data/label-maps/README.md

 The big difference between the unreliability of device data vs training data means we're not able to classify feet reliably but hopefully we stand a better change of classifying a more general label.

+Compared to `2018-06-render-to-2018-08-rdt-map.json`,
+`2018-11-render-to-2018-08-rdt-map.json` considers that background pixels may be coloured based on a 'Scenery' material we use when we create floor and wall objects for rendering synthetic test videos.